 - Register with GS1 – Visit the official GS1 website and create an account.

 - Use GTINs in Marketplace Listings – Enter your GTIN Number the same way on every platform.
-This helps you avoid errors or rejected listings on marketplaces like Amazon and Shopify.
-Also, check the format and any leading zeros.
+Consistent data helps marketplaces match your item to the right universal product identifier and reduces listing rejections.

 Common GTIN Number Issues and How to Fix Them